Psy-Fer/interARTIC/docs/usage.md

 This section produces a simple graph/s from the information from the <sample_name>.pass.vcf.gz file/s produced by the pipeline.
 If multiple samples are selected, multiple files will be produced (assuming all runs are successful).

-The “Produce Graphs” button creates the graph/s.
+The 'Produce Graphs' button creates the graph/s.
 The vertical lines on the graph represent a variant, with the specific numerical position of the variant on the bottom.
 The mutation that occurred is labelled REF -> ALT, meaning that the nucleotide/s in the reference genome are on the left of the arrow, and the variant is on the right.
 The height of the vertical line represents the read depth of the specific variant.
-To download the graph, click on the “Download” hyperlink in the lower-left corner of the desired graph.
+To download the graph, click on the 'Download' hyperlink in the lower-left corner of the desired graph.

 These graphs, as mentioned, require interARTIC to read the <sample_name>.pass.vcf.gz file/s from the output folder.
 If there are no such files found, then no graphs will be produced.
-If you would not like the web app to access this, please click the “Disable” option under “Enable VCF graphs to be generated?” and click the “Confirm” button.
+If you would not like the web app to access this, please click the “Disable” option under “Enable VCF graphs to be generated?” and click the 'Confirm' button.
 When you are no longer given the option to produce the graphs, and the status of the “Enable VCF graphs to be generated?” section is “Disabled” this is complete.
 If you would like to re-enable the graphs to be produced, just select “Enable” and once again confirm.
 The functionality should be restored.

 If no .pass.vcf.gz files are found in the output folder, the message “Vcf graph could not be made: No pass.vfc.gz file/s found in the output folder.” will be displayed.
 As no files in suitable format have been found, the graph cannot be produced.
 This may be due to problems during the pipeline, and checking of error messages is important.